 If you think you don’t love hummus, I promise you’ll want to stick around for this recipe.
 Store bought hummus is a total disappointment once you’ve had fresh homemade hummus.
 You’ll never go back!

-Making homemade hummus is easier than you think!
-In just five minutes from start to finish you can have an incredible appetizer or snack!
+Making this easy hummus recipe is simpler than you might think!
+In just five minutes from start to finish you can have an incredible appetizer or snack.
 It refrigerates and freezes incredibly well, making it easy to make in advance and pack for lunches.

 While you can boil chickpeas, you can save yourself the time and stress and achieve the same great texture and flavor without!

 What is Hummus?

 Hummus is a deliciously creamy dip that originated in the Middle East.
 This delicious dip has earned its reputation as a fabulously healthy, protein-packed way to eat clean!